Govindudu Andarivadele: Home media

-Gemini TV acquired the film's satellite rights for an amount of ₹90 million.
 The film had its worldwide Television premier on 21 March 2015 on the eve of Ugadi.

 Reception

 Critical reception

 Both Charan (top) and Prakash Raj (bottom) won critical acclaim for their performances in their respective roles of a London-based NRI and his grandfather.

 The film received generally positive reviews from critics.
 Sangeetha Devi Dundoo of The Hindu wrote "Filmmakers hope the family audience will troop in, connect with a thought, a dialogue, a character or a bond between the on-screen family members, have a good laugh, shed a few tears and get their money's worth.
 An old-fashioned story told reasonably well is enough to put a smile on many faces.
 Krishnavamsi walks this predictable path in Govindudu Andarivadele" and added "This oft-repeated tale, has shades of several family dramas told earlier in Telugu, Tamil and Hindi cinema.
 Yet, Krishna Vamsi makes it his own in the way he narrates it".
 Sandhya Rao of Sify wrote, "Overall Govindhudu Andhari Vadele is a neat family drama with the right dash of emotions.
 The first half is okay, but the second half surely does elevate the film to a different level.
 Watch GAV this festive season."

 Karthik Pasupulate of The Times of India gave the film 3 out of 5 and said, "The film has some moments that stand out like Ram Charan's introduction on the rugby field, a couple of well picturised songs, a few smart one-liners and a couple of profound musings on the importance of family and overly color graded village imagery", before concluding that "the movie does offer [...] some feel good melodrama and production values that are more rich than original."
 Suresh Kaviyarani of the Deccan Chronicle rated the film 3 out of 5 and said, "You can watch it once for Charan's performance and it is a clean family drama.
 This is a holiday time and it may work out for this film."
+Jeevi of Idlebrain.com rated the film 3.25 out of 5 and wrote, "The heart touching content makes you eyes moist and there is entertainment too.
+Ram Charan should be commended to do a pure family drama when comedy and entertainment is ruling the roost".

 In contrast, Subramanian Harikumar of Bollywood Life gave a mixed review saying, "Govindudu Andarivadele is an earnest attempt to dish out a clean family entertainer.
 But alas it's cliche ridden plot pulls it down."
 He felt that the film was pleasing to the eyes but lacked novelty in its novelty in story and treatment, giving the film a rating of 2.5 out of 5.
 Haricharan Pudipeddi, writing for IANS, gave a mixed review saying, "Govindudu Andarivadele displays Telugu filmmakers' reluctance to dig deep within a genre.
 There's enough material readily available from our own lives for an engaging family tale, but rarely do we come across anything realistic." and gave the film a rating of 2 out of 5.